WellthCare

 Steps to Take If You Want to Change Your Benefits Mid-Year

-If you’re considering a change, follow these steps to ensure compliance and avoid tax penalties:
+If you’re considering a change, follow these steps to stay compliant and avoid tax penalties:

 1. Verify your QLE: Confirm that your situation qualifies under your employer’s plan document.
 Common examples include marriage, birth, loss of coverage, or relocation.